 Senate Bill 197 would allow grocery stores and major retailers like Target and Walmart to slowly obtain additional licenses to sell liquor, wine, and full-strength beer over the next 20 years, beginning in 2017.
 Currently, stores can only get a single license, allowing them to sell alcohol at only one location per chain.
 The new bill would allow them to get a total of 20 licenses over the next 20 years, and in 2037 all restrictions would end and they could apply for unlimited licenses.

-Liquor stores support this bill because in order for the grocery stories to obtain the extra licenses, they must buy out the licenses of liquor stores within 1,500 feet of the grocery’s location.
+Liquor stores support this bill because, in order for the grocery stores to obtain the extra licenses, they must buy out the licenses of liquor stores within 1,500 feet of the grocery’s location.
 Liquor stores would also be able to increase their total licenses from one to four.

 This bill was introduced as a compromise to prevent a November ballot initiative that would allow grocery stores to start selling full-strength beer and wine in all locations as early as July 2017.
 While the gradual roll-out proposed by today’s bill is said to have the support of Colorado’s craft brewers, liquor stores, several grocery stores, Walmart and Target, a few grocers aren’t too happy with this solution.
 Representatives from both King Soopers and Safeway have said they feel this bill is too restrictive, and they will continue to push for the November initiative.